Expand the category you’re interested in to read the installation instructions.

 4. Additional Membrane Protection

 Cover the structure with SAXON STEEL breathable membrane, secured with staples and membrane tape.
+See point 14 for vertical downpipe installation.

 5. Gutter Apron Hole Preparation